8 Financial statements: A second look

 filter(!is.na(chech), chech_calc != 0) |>

-count(chech_balance) |>
+count(chech_balance)

 chech_balance n

-So there are relatively few cases where the first equation doesn’t hold.
+So, there are relatively few cases where the first equation doesn’t hold.

 Note that chech is likely collected from the statement of cash flows itself, so this is really a within-statement relationship.
 This leaves the final question: Do the amounts provided in Compustat items related to the balance sheet tie to amounts provided in corresponding items related to the statement of cash flows?
 Here things get a little more complicated because we need to compare changes in cash implied by two balance sheets with chech.
-In practice, it turns out that, while in many cases ch (“cash”) equals che (“cash and cash equivalents”), in cases where ch does not equal che, there are firms whose statements of cash flows reconcile with changes in ch and firms whose statements of cash flows reconcile with changes in ch.
+In practice, it turns out that, while in many cases ch (“cash”) equals che (“cash and cash equivalents”), in cases where ch does not equal che, there are some firms whose statements of cash flows reconcile with changes in ch and other firms whose statements of cash flows reconcile with changes in che.
 Note that we loosen the tolerance a bit (tol <- 0.1) in this test to allow for rounding errors in the presentation of multiple financial statements.

 tol <- 0.1